mattjgarland/keeljs/README.md

  {x -> is <- 0} -> then <- {y -> set <- 1}
  ```

-A sentence with two high-level _thens_ could not be resolved.
+A sentence with two high-level _thens_ could not be resolved into a single tree.
 If you need two _thens,_ make sure one exists in an expression, because verb expressions are weaker and resolved first.

 However, the point of Keel is to express your state logic in the simplest, clearest way possible.
-If your rules are bumping up against syntax, ask yourself if you need more fields or rules rather than more complex syntax.
+If your rules are bumping up against syntax, ask yourself if you need more rules rather than more complex syntax.